-- Overall, we rate AltHealthWorks a quackery level pseudoscience website based on the promotion of dangerous unproven alternative medicine.
-We also rate them Low for factual reporting due to the use of poor sources and the publication of false information that is opposed to the consensus science.
+- Overall, we rate AltHealthWorks a quackery level pseudoscience website based on promoting dangerous, unproven alternative medicine.
+We also rate them Low for factual reporting due to the use of poor sources and the publication of false information that is opposed to the consensus of science.

 Factual Reporting: LOW

 Press Freedom Rating: MOSTLY FREE

 Media Type: Website

 Founded in 2012 by Nick Meyer, AltHealthWorks is a website that reports news on alternative health, holistic practices, and nutrition.
 According to their about page, Meyer states, “I began AltHealthWORKS in May 2012 with the simple mission of telling the many incredible stories of the growing holistic and natural health community, stories that had slipped through the cracks of the traditional media.

 Nick Meyer owns AltHealthWorks through Alternative Health Works LLC.
 Revenue is derived through advertising.